 The Group has significant reliance on the education sector funding bodies for its principal funding source, largely from recurrent grants.
-In 2015/16, Welsh Government provided 62% (2014/15: 70%) of the Group's total income through the recurrent grant.
+In 2016/17, Welsh Government provided 54% (2015/16: 62%) of the Group's total income through the recurrent grant.
 It is a key College target within the strategic plan to further reduce the level of reliance on recurrent grant income from Welsh Government, as it has done successfully in the past 12 months.

 In September 2015, the College acquired 80% of Track Training Limited ("Track").
-Track are a successful training provider based in South Wales, delivering training across the whole of the UK.
-In the current year, the profit before tax and group recharges generated by Track amounted to £83,000.
+Track is a successful training provider based in South Wales, delivering training across the whole of the UK.
+In the current year, the profit before tax and group recharges generated by Track amounted to £74,000.

-The acquisition of Track will complement the College's own employer engagement activities and generate income and surpluses which are not reliant on Welsh Government funding.
+The acquisition of Track has complemented the College's own employer engagement activities and generates income and surpluses which are not reliant on Welsh Government funding.